3 Found Dead At Leimert Park Home

 LOS ANGELES (CBSLA) — Police are at a Leimert Park home early Wednesday to investigate the murder of three people.

 The victims were believed to be a married couple – a woman in her 70s, and a man in his 80s – and their son, believed to be in his 60s.
-They were discovered inside the home in the 3900 block of Bronson Avenue by a man who was the grandson of the couple, and the son of the third victim.
+They were discovered inside the home in the 3900 block of Bronson Avenue by a man who was the grandson of the couple and the son of the third victim.

 The man had tried to get in touch with them by phone, and had come to check on them, according to a LAPD captain.